A Bayesian Network View on Acoustic Model-Based Techniques for Robust Speech Recognition: Examples

-Another example of Bayesian model adaptation, besides MAP, is Bayesian MLLR applied to the mean vector $\m_{\x|q_n}$ of each pdf $p(\x_n|q_n)$:
+Another example of Bayesian model adaptation, besides MAP, is Bayesian \mllr \cite{chien_linear_2003} applied to the mean vector $\m_{\x|q_n}$ of each pdf $p(\x_n|q_n)$:

-with $\b = [\A, \c]$ being usually drawn from a Gaussian distribution.
-Here, we do not consider different regression classes and assume $p(\x_n | q_n)$ to be a single Gaussian pdf since, in the case of a GMM, the linear mismatch function (\ref{eqn:bayesianMLLR}) can be applied to each Gaussian component separately.

-The likelihood score in (\ref{eqn:hmm}) thus becomes\footnote{In contrast to (\ref{eqn:map1}), we do not explicitly mention the dependency on the adaptation data $\y_{M:0}$.}:
+with $\ww = [\A, \c]$ being usually drawn from a Gaussian distribution \cite{chien_linear_2003}.
+Here, we do not consider different regression classes and assume $p(\x_n | q_n)$ to be a single Gaussian pdf since, in the case of a \gmm, the linear mismatch function (\ref{eqn:bayesianMLLR}) can be applied to each Gaussian component separately.
+The likelihood score in (\ref{eqn:hmm}) thus becomes\footnote{In contrast to (\ref{eqn:map1}), we do not explicitly mention the dependency on the adaptation data $\y_{M:0}$ for notational convenience.}:

 This score can, e.g., be approximated by a frame-synchronous Viterbi search \cite{jiang_robust_1999}.
 Another approach is to apply the Bayesian integral in a frame-wise manner and use a standard decoder \cite{jen-tzung_chien_linear_2003}.
-In this case, the integral in (\ref{eqn:BayesianInt}) becomes:
+In this case, the integral in (\ref{eqn:BayesianInt}) becomes

-which in turn corresponds to the case depicted in Fig.~\ref{fig:Bayes_vs_UncDec} a) with constant pdf $p(\b_n) = p(\b)$ = {\rm const.}.
+where the original assumption of $\w$ being {\em identical} for all time steps $n$ was relaxed to the case of $\w$ being {\em identically distributed} for all times steps $n$.
+The approximation in \eq{eqn:bayesMLLR2} is representable by the conversion of the Bayesian network in Figure~\ref{fig:Bayes_vs_UncDec}(b) to the one in (a) with constant \pdf $p(\ww_n) = p(\ww)$ for all $n$.

-\subsection{Reverberant VTS \cite{wang_improving_2011}}
+\subsection{Reverberant VTS}

-Reverberant VTS is an extension of conventional VTS (Subsection~\ref{ssec:vts}) to capture the dispersive effect of reverberation.
+Reverberant VTS \cite{wang_improving_2011} is an extension of conventional VTS (Subsection~\mbox{\ref{sec:examples}-\ref{ssec:vts}}) to capture the dispersive effect of reverberation.
 Its observation model reads for static features in the logmelspec domain: